Lab Exercise 9: Dictionaries and Inheritance

 - Loop over the words.
 Each time through the loop, do two things.
-First, assign to response the return value of raw_input, using the word as the input to raw_input.
-Second, using the word as the key, assign to your dictionary the response (the output from raw_input).
+First, assign to response the return value of input, using the word as the argument to input.
+Second, using the word as the key, assign to your dictionary the response (the output from input).

 - Finally, loop over the keys in mapping (mapping.keys()) and print out the key/response pairs to show the user their results.

-Inheritance: Sharing the capabilities of one class with one or
+Inheritance is sharing the capabilities of one class with one or more other classes.

 This week we are going to use inheritance to simplify the code in the physics_objects.py file and make it easier to create new kinds of shapes.
 The concept is to create a parent class, Thing, that has all of the common fields and methods for physical objects.
-Then we create child classes, like Ball, Wall, and Floor, that make use of the parent Thing class.
+Then we create child classes, like Ball, Block, and Triangle, that make use of the parent Thing class.